Top 12 Places To Visit In Rizal Province 2019 [Updated]

 The provincial capital, Antipolo, has some spectacular mountain scenery, art galleries, and old churches.
 It is also the most populous city in the Calabarzon region and the seventh most populous city in the Philippines.
 It is famous as a pilgrimage site and has a lot of historical significance dating back to the Spanish colonial era.

 Rizal province offers a lot to see and do and is easily accessible from Manila.
 It is one of the most popular Philippines destinations not just because of the natural beauty, but also the history.
-There are dozens of places to visit in Rizal, but the following are the places that I have been to and can personally recommend.
+There are dozens of places to visit in Rizal, but the following are the places that I have been to and can personally recommend for 2019.

 1).
 Hinulugang Taktak National Park